Nancy Thompson (A Nightmare on Elm Street): Literature

 The character appears in the 1991 short story collection The Nightmares on Elm Street: Freddy Krueger's Seven Sweetest Dreams.
 In the story "Asleep at the Wheel," Freddy and Nancy are long dead, and they are considered urban legends or the result of mass hysteria due to Springwood's infamous history.
-The pretentious band Nancy Thompson Grave Watch, which includes songwriter and guitarist Ian, rents the dilapidated house at 1428 Elm Street for musical inspiration.
+The band Nancy Thompson Grave Watch, which includes songwriter and guitarist Ian, rents the dilapidated house at 1428 Elm Street for musical inspiration.
 Nancy's spirit appears in Ian's dreams to warn him that Freddy is real.
 Nancy and the events of Dream Warriors are mentioned in the story "Le Morte De Freddy".

 Nancy returned in Nightmares on Elm Street, a canonical six-issue comic book series published by Innovation Comics from 1991 to 1992.
 In the story, Nancy teams up with several other characters from the film series, including Neil Gordon, Jacob Johnson, and Alice Johnson, to fight Freddy in his nightmare world.
 The events of this series were meant to fill in the period between A Nightmare on Elm Street 5: The Dream Child and Freddy's Dead: The Final Nightmare films, written by Andy Mangels.
 The first two issues of the story explain to the readers about Nancy's life in between the first and third films.
 After the events of the first film, Nancy is institutionalized.
 In college, she studied psychology and sleep disorders and made two friends in her roommates Cybil Houch and Priscilla Martin.
 After Nancy dies in Dream Warriors, Kristen had dreamed her soul into the Beautiful Dream, the good side of the dream world, where Nancy now acts as its agent as Freddy acts as an agent for the nightmare realm.
 The next four issues, titled Loose Ends, deals with the characters from previous Nightmare movies teaming up to defeat Freddy again.
 Nancy defeats Freddy and manages to stop his plan of using Jacob Johnson to break into the real world with help from Neil Gordon and Devonne, a psychotic former accomplice of Freddy's.

 Nancy makes an appearance in the final issue of the crossover comic series Freddy vs. Jason vs. Ash: The Nightmare Warriors.
 In a battle against Freddy Krueger, Dream Master Jacob Johnson summons the spirits of Freddy's past victims, including Amanda Krueger and the Dream Warriors.
 Nancy also appears, reuniting with Neil Gordon to help him read the Necronomicons' passages needed to banish Freddy.
 With Freddy defeated, Nancy leaves Neil and returns to the afterlife with the other spirits.